 If you’re in a hurry, any of the above recliners will be an excellent choice.
 Be sure to take into consideration whether you need a lift chair, you want the fabric to be easy to clean, etc. If you have a little more time and want to be sure to choose the absolute best option, read on!

-Lane Stallion: Best Overall Plus Size Recliner (500lb Capacity)
+1. Lane Stallion Wallsaver Recliner: Best Overall Plus Size Recliner (500lb Capacity)

-While it may not seem to be a top competitor on paper, let me make a case for the Lane Stallion King Comfort being one of the best recliners for big guys:
+While it may not seem to be a top competitor on paper, let me make a case that the Lane Stallion is one of the best recliners for big guys:

 - It is, in my opinion, the best looking of the best recliners for big guys.